 Please do not embed videos.
 Instead, insert these as separate, linked video files.
 (As you can imagine, concatenating 30-40 talks with embedded videos creates memory issues.)
 To insert a linked video in PowerPoint 2013, from the “Insert Video” dialog box, click the drop-down menu next to the “Insert” button and select “Link to File”.

-May the video file contain surround or is it limited to stereo audio?
+May the video file contain surround sound or is it limited to stereo audio?

 It’s safest to just use stereo.